General Description / Cultural Significance

 Pacific Silver Fir

-Permanent Mission of Canada to the United Nations, Available at: World Sensorium original website.
+Permanent Mission of Canada to the United Nations.
+This statement can be found on the World Sensorium original website.